-Mr. Mak Hing Keung, Thomas, aged 58, is an Independent Non-executive Director and was appointed on 1 March 2007.
+Mr. Mak Hing Keung, Thomas, aged 59, is an Independent Non-Executive Director and was appointed on 1 March 2007.
 Besides, he was also appointed as a member of both Audit Committee and Remuneration Committee on 9 June 2007.
 Mr. Mak holds a Bachelor degree of Commerce from Queen's University, Canada.
 Mr. Mak is a member of Chartered Professional Accountants of Canada, a fellow member of the Hong Kong Institute of Certified Public Accountants and a member of Hong Kong Business Accountants Association.
-Mr. Mak is currently the Chief Financial Officer of Ke Chuan International Holdings Limited.
+Mr. Mak is currently the Principal of the CFO Centre Hong Kong.
 Mr. Mak was the Chief Financial Officer of Fortunet e-Commerce Group Limited, a company listed on the Main Board from January 2017 to January 2020.
 Prior to Fortunet e-Commerce Group Limited, Mr. Mak was the Chief Financial Officer and Company Secretary in various listed and private companies.
 Mr. Mak worked for an investment bank and Listing Division of the Stock Exchange respectively.
 Mr. Mak has also worked for an international accounting firm in Hong Kong, Singapore and Canada for over seven years.
-Mr. Mak was appointed as an independent non-executive director and a member of each of the audit committee and nomination committee of China Peng Fei Group Limited, a company listed on the Main Board with effect from 25 October 2019.
+Mr. Mak was appointed as an independent non-executive director and a member of each of the audit committee and nomination committee of China PengFei Group Limited, a company listed on the Main Board with effect from 25 October 2019.
+Besides, Mr. Mak was appointed as an independent Non-Executive Director and a member of each of the audit committee and nomination committee of Global New Material International Holdings Limited, a company listed on the Main Board with effect from 16 July 2021.

-Mr. Ng Yat Cheung, JP, aged 65, is an Independent Non-executive Director and was appointed on 1 March 2007.
+Mr. Ng Yat Cheung, JP, aged 66, is an Independent Non-Executive Director and was appointed on 1 March 2007.
 Besides, he was also appointed as a member of Nomination Committee on 9 June 2007 and a member of Remuneration Committee on 21 May 2015.
 Mr. Ng holds an Associate degree in Arts in Business Data Processing from Chabot College in the United States.
 He holds offices as a director with a number of private companies which are principally engaged in technology, property development, finance and property holding.
-Mr. Ng is also an independent non-executive director of China Agri-Products Exchange Limited which is listed on the Main Board of the Stock Exchange.
+Mr. Ng is also an independent Non-Executive Director of China Agri-Products Exchange Limited which is listed on the Main Board of the Stock Exchange.